MrKsey/torrserver-plus/README.md

 -v /your/downloads/folder:/TS/db/torrents \
 ksey/torrserver-plus
 ```
-Remember to set up the appropriate write permitions for folder "/your/downloads/folder"
+Do not forget to configure the corresponding write permits for the folder "/your/downloads/folder"